“Cheri! Get inside!”

 Some bear encounters are surreal.
 They’ve been spotted on golf courses and shopping in liquor stores.
 In Anchorage, a boy was rudely awakened when a bear crashed through a window and into his room.
 Just as quickly, the bear scrambled out and disappeared.
 The news headline read, “Mom, Dad, there’s a bear in my room.”

 Across the state, bears have been shot and killed by homeowners because they got too close for comfort or were acting aggressive.

 Some are insisting that the bears have gone crazy.
 As this is our first summer here, I have nothing to go by, but initially I dismissed these statements.
 C’mon, y’all; we’re in Alaska.
-I figured people started making these claims every year right about the time the bears woke up.
+I figured people start making these claims every year right about the time the bears wake up.
 But when you hear enough times, from long-time Alaskans, that this amount of bear activity is unusual, and when one passes within yards of you at your place of work, you start to pay attention.